-When $ Var(p) $ becomes smaller, $ IE $ increases. \\ \\ Summing up we found that, increasing the number of agents in a fully revealing REE, makes prices more informative and converging to privately owned information.
+Summing up we found that, increasing the number of agents in a fully revealing REE, makes prices more informative and converging to privately owned information.
 At the same time, the volatility of the price becomes lower, as well as informational efficiency.
-The return is lower than in the case of a low number of informed or uninformed traders.
-Moreover, as the number of agents becomes progressively larger, the degree of risk aversion becomes negligible. \\By increasing the number of market participants, private information becomes publicly available, thanks to the assumption that non-informed traders can learn about the private signals, by monitoring current equilibrium market prices.
+The return is lower than in the case of a low number of informed or uninformed traders. \textbf{Moreover, as the number of agents becomes progressively larger, the degree of risk aversion becomes negligible.}

+By increasing the number of market participants, private information becomes publicly available, thanks to the assumption that non-informed traders can learn about the private signals, by monitoring current equilibrium market prices.